arcdocs/arcdocs.github.io/book/getting_started/file_transfer/smbclient.md

 # Using smbclient

 It is also possible to transfer files from your University ` M drive ` and from the shared ` N drive ` using the ` smbclient ` tool.
-This is a command line tool included by default on ARC that allows for file transfer experience similar to SFTP [(outlined below)](#sftp).
+This is a command line tool included by default on ARC that allows for file transfer experience similar to [SFTP](./sftp).

 To connect to your ` M drive ` you are required to know the ds path to your M drive.
 This should follow the pattern ` \\ds.leeds.ac.uk\<group>\<groupNUMBER>\ `.
 Connecting to the shared N drive is possible using the folowing ds path `\\ds.leeds.ac.uk\shared\`.